-(Outdated Method): Using Shipstation to import commerce Orders
+Shipstation: Using Shipstation to import commerce Orders (OUTDATED METHOD)

 NOTE: The steps described below are for a previous and inferior method of importing commerce orders.
 If you are setting up a new commerce integration, please see this page for instructions to setup your Commerce Connection

-Using Shipstation to connect to your E commerce
+Setting up Shipstation to Import your commerce orders

 Connecting ShipStation to RoasterTools